AllenNeuralDynamics/aind-data-schema/docs/source/acquisition.md

 ### When should a DataStream be split in two

 The `DataStream` should be split if there is a change in data modalities or a change in the configuration of devices.
 Or if a modality is only acquired during a subset of the time the stream is active.
 For example, if you acquire behavior videos for a full hour of an acquisition and only collect ecephys for twenty minutes you should separate these into two streams.
-If the start and ends times are within a few minutes of each other you should combine the modalities into a single stream.
+If the start and end times are within a few minutes of each other you should combine the modalities into a single stream.

 ### When should a StimulusEpoch be split in two